This section of Ch. 7 covers the following topics:

 - constructing an outline

 Prewriting helps a writer explore possible topics for a paper and figure out what to say.
-But to communicate ideas to someone else, they have to be organized.
-That is the goal of Step 2: developing a thesis and an outline.
+But to communicate ideas to someone else, those ideas have to be organized.
+That is the goal of Step 2: organizing ideas by developing a thesis and an outline.

 Step 2: Organizing

-Organizing begins with your purpose.
+Organizing begins with your point.
 What are you going to say in this essay?

 A thesis is a clear statement of the essay’s main idea.
 It is the essay topic and the writer’s position or opinion on that topic.
 It’s sort of like the topic sentence of a paragraph, but it’s the topic sentence for the entire essay.